 In some cases of NHS negligence, the injured person can’t make a compensation claim either because they are a child; or they have been so seriously injured that they are left mentally incapacitated and cannot make an injury claim themselves.

 If they’ve been injured as a result of NHS negligence, you can make a claim on their behalf – and you’ll still be able to do this with the benefit of a no win no fee agreement.
-However, in some cases we may need the injured person’s consent to start the process – your lawyer can talk through this process with you.
+However, in some cases your solicitor may need the injured person’s consent to start the process – they can talk through this process with you.

 Unfortunately, injuries can happen in the NHS following accidents involving non-medical employees including porters, receptionists, cleaners, café staff and even call operators.